 When analyzing source energy ratios, propane wins hands down.
 Data based on national averages shows that it takes 3.03 units of energy to produce and deliver one unit of energy in the form of electricity to a home, versus just 1.15 for propane.

 In addition to increasing a home’s energy efficiency, propane appliances produce much fewer emissions, which is important to any builder concerned with their property’s carbon footprint.
 For instance, a propane tankless water heater reduces emissions by 67 percent compared to an electric storage tank model.

 To maximize a ZNE home’s energy efficiency and lower its HERS score, here are three things you can do:

-2. Include high-efficiency propane appliances.
+- Include high-efficiency propane appliances.
 Larger home systems generally consume significant amounts of energy.
 Water heaters, furnaces, and generators should be the first to transition to high-efficiency propane appliances.
-Propane can also power several other high-efficiency appliances throughout a home including kitchen ranges and ovens, fireplaces, space heaters and clothes dryers.
+Propane can also power several other high-efficiency appliances throughout a home, including kitchen ranges and ovens, fireplaces, space heaters and clothes dryers.

 Incorporating propane appliances into a ZNE build significantly lowers a home’s energy consumption, making it easy to achieve sustainability goals and deliver premium performance to homeowners.
 For homebuilders, building ZNE homes could be a great way to differentiate your company from other builders and take your homes to the next level, helping you get more bids and more business.

-To learn more about building with propane, visit: propanemissouri.com/commercial.
+To learn more about building with propane, visit the commercial page.